leon4rd/test/README.md

-## I wouldn't buy anything with velcro.
-It's a total rip-off.
+## I tried to write a chemistry joke, but could never get a reaction.